pyeventsourcing/esdbclient/README.md

 ## Synopsis

-You can connect and interact with an EventStoreDB server using the `EventStoreDBClient` class.
+You can connect and interact with an EventStoreDB server using either the `EventStoreDBClient` class or the `AsyncioEventStoreDBClient`.
+See below for information about `AsyncioEventStoreDBClient`.

 The `EventStoreDBClient` class can be imported from the `esdbclient` package.